 SANKEY POSTCARD PROJECTS

-IN 2018 we secured early funding from Heritage Lottery to begin developing a plan of activity commencing mid-2019 surrounding The Sankey Photographic Archive.
+IN 2018 we secured early funding from Heritage Lottery to begin developing a plan of activity which we later commenced in mid-2019 surrounding The Sankey Photographic Archive and ultimately leading to the creation of our online digital archive.
+Explore this archive here.

 THE SANKEYS were a father and son duo who documented life in Barrow and Cumbria over 70 years, capturing the landscape, cultural changes, individuals, industry & tourism (plus much more).
 The photographs they created from their photography were posted all over the world!